uwsbel/lab-wiki/technical/vscode.md

 - Remote - SSH - See Colin's wonderful explanations above
 - Remote - SSH: Editing Config Files - Not quite sure what this adds beyond the normal Remote - SSH extension

-Install Jay's extensions (to be pasted into a Linux prompt):
+The command to list your installed extensions is `code --list-extensions | xargs -L 1 echo code --install-extension`, sourced from [this post](https://stackoverflow.com/questions/35773299/how-can-you-export-vs-code-extension-list).
+Install Jay's extensions (to be pasted into a Linux prompt),:

     code --install-extension kriegalex.vscode-cudacpp
     code --install-extension ms-vscode-remote.remote-ssh